S4nttuS/servicemanual-frontend/README.md

 Frontend opens to http://localhost:3000/ and backend is at http://localhost:8080/

 ## What could be done
-Errorhandling for wrong inputs etc.
+Error handling for wrong inputs etc.

 ## Built with